 Why Use Walking Poles for Hiking?

-Well, it turns out there are quite a lot of benefits of walking poles.
+Well, it turns out there are many benefits of walking poles.
 From improving your posture and stability to decreasing the load on your back, using walking poles while hiking is almost always a good idea.

 The Mayo Clinic, always a good resource for health-related questions, lists the following benefits of using walking poles:

-- Arm movements associated with walking poles make your aerobic workout a bit more intense.
+- Arm movements associated with walking poles make your aerobic workout more intense.
 There’s more movement, so you burn more calories.

 - Walking poles improve your stability and balance while hiking.
 This is especially beneficial when hiking on rough terrain.

-- Walking poles provide help with maintaining proper posture, particularly in the upper back area.
+- Walking poles help maintain proper posture, particularly in the upper back area.
 Using them properly could make your upper back muscles stronger.

-- Using walking poles may also improve your mood, which is, of course, always a good thing!
+- Using walking poles may also improve your mood, which is always good!

 - They offer extra support and protect your knees when hiking downhill.

-- Walking poles can greatly increase your speed and endurance when hiking uphill.
+- Walking poles can significantly increase your speed and endurance when hiking uphill.
 I like to compare them to using handrails on stairs.
-You use those to push yourself up and the same principle applies to using walking poles when hiking uphill.
+You use those to push yourself up, and the same principle applies to using walking poles when hiking uphill.

-When you consider all these amazing benefits, it’s surprising that not all hikers use walking poles.
+Considering all these fantastic benefits, it’s surprising that not all hikers use walking poles.
 I know some people are sceptical about them, though.
 I was one of the sceptics, too, but once I tried a pair on a hike, I was completely sold.
-Now, I bring my walking poles on virtually every hike I go on.
+Now, I bring my walking poles on virtually every hike.

-If you’re still wondering “do walking poles help?”, let me assure you that they absolutely, definitely, totally do!
+If you’re still wondering, “Do walking poles help?” let me assure you that they do!